 Are you curious about the differences between 12 Step and non-12 Step rehabilitation?
 Here at Passages we strive to be sure that there is no confusion between the two approaches.
 Below is a comparison chart that will help you better understand the major differences that set non-12 Step rehab apart from the traditional 12 Step (AA) method.

-12-Step programs are mostly group meeting programs with little or none one-to-one therapy.
+12-Step programs are mostly group meeting programs with little or no one-to-one therapy.

 Passages’ non-12 Step programs are heavy with customized one-on-one therapy.